-To prevent plastic pollution and protect the environment, the Canadian federal government released draft regulations in December 2021 to ban single-use plastics in Canada.
-This would eliminate the use of six kinds of plastics currently used in many stir-sticks, six-pack rings, take-out bags, cutlery, and takeout containers.
-The timeline for the new rules to come into effect has yet to be determined but could be as early as December 2022.
+To prevent plastic pollution and protect the environment, the Canadian federal government released on December 20, 2022, a regulation banning the manufacture and import for sale in Canada of checkout bags, cutlery, foodservice ware, stir sticks and plastic straws made from six kinds of plastics.
+This comes after a release of a December 2021 draft regulation in which they announced a plan to ban the use of single-use plastics in Canada used in many stir-sticks, six-pack rings, take-out bags, cutlery, and takeout containers.
+The timeline for further bans in unknown at this time but is expected to have an impact on the company.